doyo4400/Compromission_check/README.md

 # To do for futur :
-add autoruns.exe : https://live.sysinternals.com/autoruns.exe for check unknow publisher
+* add autoruns.exe : https://live.sysinternals.com/autoruns.exe for check unknow publisher

+* Add a file with hash of task scheduler for compare